 - If defrosting milk, thaw it overnight in a fridge or hold it under warm running water.

 - Thawed milk should not be kept at room temperature.
 It should either be fed immediately or put in the fridge.

 Sometimes milk smells or tastes soapy after a short time in the fridge or freezer.
 This is because of an enzyme (lipase) that breaks down fats in milk.
 The milk is completely safe and most babies will drink it.
 However, if they refuse to, heat freshly-expressed milk to scalding (bubbling around the edges, but not boiling) and then quickly cool and freeze it.
 Scalding reduces some of the immune factors, but may be the only option for some families.
 You can also experiment with the length of storage time needed for the milk to acquire the smell.

 See Further Reading and resources below for information on ways to feed your baby your expressed milk.

-Written by mothers of LLLGB.
 Photos courtesy of Lois Rowlands and Rae Vacher Lowe.